oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## RLS Policies by Table

-**Delete all existing policies on these tables before adding the new ones.**
+**Delete all existing policies on these tables before adding the new ones.** This is very important to resolve the "multiple permissive policies" warning.

 ### `academic_results` Policies
+-   **Policy Name:** `Enable access based on user role`
 -   **Allowed operation:** `ALL`
 -   **Target roles:** `authenticated`
 -   **USING expression & WITH CHECK expression:**